getapid/apid/site/content/docs/integration/_index.md

 +++
 title = "Integration"
-description = "learn how to use APId with various continuous integration tools" weight = 2 sort_by = "weight" template = "docs/root.html"
+description = "Learn how to use APId with various continuous integration tools" weight = 2 sort_by = "weight" template = "docs/root.html"